4n1rudh-fh/init_img_acq/README.md

 # Description
 - This repo contains source code to perform initial image acquisition using Mako G-040 Camera from Allied Vision.
 - It saves the captured images inside the 'images' folder.
-- The timestamps are saved inside the 'timestamp' folder.
+- The timestamps are saved inside the 'timestamps' folder.

 # Steps to follow
 ```